mngshm/dotfiles/README.md

   That can be changed in your bspwmrc `bspc monitor -d 1 2 3 4 5` at this line.
 - Here I used Kitty as my default terminal emulator.
 - Color scheme : Nord with some variations.
-- I dont need Battery modules so you can add them y yourself and you need to edit some values like in bar and wlan.
+- I dont need Battery modules so you can add them yourself and you need to edit some values like in bar and wlan.
+- Also to note in the polybar menu module i have my name in Japanese you can change that to anything you want or maybe icon.

 # Dependencies
 - Material Design Icons
 - etBrainsono Font
 - Nerd Fonts JetbrainsMono
+-